pH-7/MyDreamLife.eu/README.md

 The artificial intelligence app will give them, ste-by-step, the whole map for starting their dream life & doing it!

+## It's not MyDreamLife.eu, but MyNewDream.eu

+Although both domain names were available, I distractedly typed a different name (maybe because I was speaking to people and drinking in the same time ...).
+After the payment made, I sadly noticed my mistake but it was already too late..
+Anyway, "MyDreamLife.eu" is actually "MyNewDream.eu"!
+There is worse in life!

 ## Requirements

 * **Server** PHP 7.0 or newer